CamStan/test-docs/unifyfs-docs/docs/build.rst

 ----------

 -----------------------------------------------------------
-Build dependencies with Spack, Build UnifyFS with Autotools
+Build Dependencies with Spack, Build UnifyFS with Autotools
 -----------------------------------------------------------

 One can install the UnifyFS dependencies with Spack and build UnifyFS